-Tributes have been paid to a stalwart who was one of the driving forces behind Norfolk's biggest vintage tractor rally who died after a car caught fire at his home.
+Tributes have been paid to one of the driving forces behind Norfolk's biggest vintage tractor rally who died in a car fire at his home.

 Henry Howlett, 75, passed away following the incident at his home in Tydd St Giles, near Wisbech.